The High-Temperature Limit of the SM(EFT): Acknowledgments

 \section{Acknowledgments}

 We are enormously grateful to Andreas Ekstedt for collaboration during the first stages of this project and for very detailed feedback on the manuscript.
-We thank L. Gil, J. L\'opez-Miras, P. Olgoso and J. Santiago for useful discussions.
+We thank A. Dashko, L. Gil, J. L\'opez-Miras, P. Olgoso and J. Santiago for useful discussions.
 We are particularly thankful to Z. Ren for helping us with the generation of certain Green's functions using an unpublished version of \texttt{ABC4EFT}~\cite{Li:2022tec}.
-MC acknowledges support from the MCIN/AEI (10.13039/501100011033) and ERDF (grants PID2021-128396NB-I00 and PID2022-139466NB-C22), from the Junta de Andaluc\'ia grants FQM 101 and P21-00199 and from Consejer\'ia de Universidad, Investigaci\'on e Innovaci\'on, Gobierno de Espa\~na and Uni\'on Europea -- NextGenerationEU under grants AST22 6.5 and CNS2022-136024, as well as from the RyC program under contract number RYC2019-027155-I. The work of GG is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC 2121 “Quantum Universe” -- 390833306, as well as by the grant 491245950.
+We thank Javier Fuentes-Mart\'in, Javier L\'opez-Miras and Adri\'an Moreno-S\'anchez for cross-checking our results with a new version of \texttt{Matchete}~\cite{Fuentes-Martin:2022jrf}, and for spotting some wrong signs and missing terms in the first ancillary file.
+MC acknowledges support from the MCIN/AEI (10.13039/501100011033) and ERDF (grants PID2021-128396NB-I00 and PID2022-139466NB-C21/C22), from the Junta de Andaluc\'ia grants FQM 101 and P21-00199 and from Consejer\'ia de Universidad, Investigaci\'on e Innovaci\'on, Gobierno de Espa\~na and Uni\'on Europea -- NextGenerationEU under grants AST22 6.5 and CNS2022-136024, as well as from the RyC program under contract number RYC2019-027155-I. The work of GG is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC 2121 “Quantum Universe” -- 390833306, as well as by the grant 491245950.